Find Affordable College Courses

 $51,360 Average Tuition & Fees

-Hofstra University ranked #9 on this year’s Best Value Medical Science Schools in the Middle Atlantic Region list.
-Hofstra is a fairly large private not-for-profit school located in the suburb of Hempstead.
+With a ranking of #9, Hofstra University did quite well on this year’s best value schools for medical science students.
+Hofstra is a large private not-for-profit school located in the large suburb of Hempstead.

 The average tuition and fees for an out-of-state undergraduate student at Hofstra are $51,360 a year.